Leather and Sterling Silver Albert or FobCopyright © David Boettcher 2006 - 2019 all rights reserved.

 For details of my hand made sterling silver buckles go to Sterling silver and gold buckles.

-My leather Alberts with fully hallmarked sterling silver fittings cost £60 plus postage and packaging (p&p).
+My leather Alberts with hallmarked sterling silver fittings with T-bar alone cost £60, with T-bar plus swivel clip £70, plus postage and packaging (p&p).
 Please remember that p&p has to be added to the order as a separate item.

-All Alberts are specially made to order, which takes two to three weeks.
-You can order one using the "Add to Cart" button below, please don't forget to use your browser's "back" button from the PayPal page to come back to this page and add postage and packing to the cart as well.
+All Alberts are specially made to order, which can take up to three weeks depending on holidays etc. You can order by choosing the option and colour you want from the drop down lists and then clicking the "Add to Cart" button.
+Please don't forget to use your browser's "back" button from the PayPal page to come back to this page and add postage and packing to the cart as well.

 For details of all the available leather colours go to Leather types and colours.

 Update 18 June

 Things are now back to normal and items will be dispatched as usual.
 Thanks for your patience!

 Please note that Type GW handmade hallmarked 9 carat gold buckles are currently out of stock, but I will be making a few more in the next couple of weeks.

 Remember that these are all specially made to order, please allow two to three weeks for manufacture.

 You may have noticed that Google displays ‘Not secure’ in the address bar.
 Don't worry,